Skip to Main Content

 Dates: 1953 to present (some titles back to early 20th century).

-Humanities Full Text Provides full text, abstracts, and bibliographic citations for noted scholarly resources as well as specialized magazines in the humanities.
+Humanities Full Text This link opens in a new windowProvides full text, abstracts, and bibliographic citations for noted scholarly resources as well as specialized magazines in the humanities.
 Topics include art, classical studies, dance, film, journalism, philosophy, religion, and much more.

 Librarian Tip: When searching for names of people and/or places be sure to include alternative spellings to capture all pertinent results.
 Additionally, if searching across multiple languages think about how different languages refer to the person, place, or thing and utilize all terms.